dafr9205/Frost_CSCI2270_FinalProject/README.md

 How to Run:

-I will be using a menu-style function, which will allow the user to make changes to the message, and log which node changed it.
-As of now - I have included to additional menu functions to the original layout.
+I will be using a menu-style function, which will allow the user to make changes to the message.
+I have included to additional menu functions to the original layout.
+If option 7 is chosen, the system asks the user for a replacement word, then asks which city is sending the replacement word.
+If option 8 is chosen, the updated message is outputted to a new log file, which tracks changes made to the original message (including which node sent the last update).

 The new menu layout has had two additional menu functions added, right before the quit function.
 (Those options are now #7 and #8 - seen below, with asterisks):